ARgorithm/toolkit/docs/docs/tutorials/config.md

 Each parameter has two neccessary fields: `type` and `description`.

-- `type`  : Decides the kind of input that is required to be taken from user.
+- `type`  : Decides the kind of input that is required to be taken from the user.
 It can be of 5 types: `INT`,`FLOAT`,`STRING`,`ARRAY`,`MATRIX`.
 We'll cover creating parameters of each type below in detail.
 - `description` : Tells the user what this input parameter is for.
-This is useful in telling the user about the importance of this input and how it will be processed.
+This is useful as it informs the user about the importance of this input and how it will be processed.

 ### INT

 Parameters with `INT` type expect an integer input.
-You can add constraint to the range in which the integer input should be by using the `start` and `end` properties.
-Below is the schema of a parameter with type `INT`
+You can add a constraint to the range in which the integer input should be, by using the `start` and `end` properties.
+Below is the schema of a parameter with type `INT`.

 ```json
 "properties" : {